- Visits: The number of times the website that has the webform is viewed. Every website refresh will be considered as individual visits.

 - Unique Visitors: The number of visitors who viewed the website that has the webform.
 However, the website refresh will not be taken into consideration.

-- Starters: The first interaction with the fields in the webform.
+- Starters: The first interaction of a user with fields in the webform.

 - Partial submission: If fields in the web form are skipped, yet submitted.